aignostics/typescript-sdk/packages/sdk/README.md

 ## Note

-Authentication utilities (AuthService, TokenStorage, etc.) are now part of the CLI package and not exported from the SDK.
+Authentication utilities are not included in this SDK.
 The SDK focuses solely on API communication and requires you to provide your own token management.